PercyChen1996/hello-world/README.md

 Just another repository
 Hi Humans!

-Percy here.
-I'm a freshman for coding.
+Percy here, I'm a freshman for coding.
 And I'm learning programming languages such as Python and C.